justinsgithub/docs/markdown/computer-science/internet.md

 - the daemon for most web servers is the HTTPd program, or HTTP daemon

-- httpd does 1 thing, listens to requests that are routed to the server
+- HTTPd does 1 thing, listens to requests that are routed to the server

 ### hypertext and HTML